 Invest in Safety Systems and Training

-Strong health and safety management is essential for both worker protection and insurance pricing.
-Documented demolition plans, site-specific risk assessments, regular safety audits, competency training records, and low incident rates demonstrate to insurers that your business is well-managed.
-This can translate into significantly lower premiums.
+Documented safe work method statements, site-specific risk assessments, regular safety audits, competency training records, and low incident rates demonstrate to underwriters that your business is well managed.
+This can translate into materially lower premiums over time.

 4

-Demolition insurance is complex and not all insurers will cover demolition work.
-A broker who specialises in construction and demolition risks can access specialist markets, negotiate appropriate terms, and ensure there are no gaps in your cover.
-The cost of a broker is typically offset by better coverage and more competitive premiums.
+Demolition insurance is complex, and not all insurers will accept the risk.
+A broker specialising in construction and demolition can access niche markets, negotiate appropriate terms, and ensure no gaps exist between your policies.
+Broker fees are often offset by improved coverage and better pricing.

 5

-Thorough pre-demolition surveys that identify structural risks, hazardous materials (especially asbestos), underground services, and neighbouring property conditions protect you in two ways - they reduce the risk of unexpected incidents and provide evidence of due diligence if a claim is made.
+Comprehensive pre-demolition surveys that identify structural hazards, hazardous materials, underground services, and the condition of neighbouring properties serve two purposes: they reduce the likelihood of unexpected incidents, and they provide evidence of due diligence if a claim is made.

 6

-Verify that all subcontractors working on your demolition sites hold current public liability and statutory liability insurance with adequate limits.
-If an uninsured subcontractor causes an incident, the claim is likely to fall back on your policy.
-Require certificates of currency before any subcontractor starts work.
+Require every subcontractor on your demolition sites to provide a current certificate of currency for public liability and workers compensation with adequate limits.
+If an uninsured sub causes an incident, the claim is likely to fall back on your policy.

 7